stephanjusypiw/sassbootswatch/readme.md

 		"directory": "vendor/bower_components"
 	}
 	```
-    With that code, we specify that all our libraries will be stored in **vendor/bower_components**.
+    With that code, we specify where all our libraries will be stored.
+In this
+    case **vendor/bower_components**.

 8. Let's now install bootstrap-sass.
-In the root folder of your application type the following at the command prompt:
+In the root folder of your application type the
+    following at the command prompt to search for bootstrap-sass:
     ```
 	bower search bootstrap-sass
 	```
 	You will see the list of bootstrap-sass options.

-9. In the root of your application type the following at the command prompt:
+9. In the root of your application type the following at the command prompt to retrieve
+    bootstrap-sass:
     ```
 	bower install bootstrap-sass-official --save
     ```
 	This will install bootstrap-sass-official.

-	 bower install jquery#v3.3.4 --save
+	Now look in the **vendor/bower_components** folder.
+There should be
+    2 new folders called **bootstrap-sass-official** and **jquery**.
+This means we
+    don't need to look for the jquery library since it comes with **bootstrap-sass-official**.

+	**************

 10. Next I installed bootstrap.
 I only installed bootstrap for the jQuery dependency.
      In the root of your application type the following at the command prompt: